rgcgithub/regenie/docs/docs/recommendations.md

 As step 1 and 2 are completely decoupled in **regenie**, you could either use all the traits for testing in step 2 or select a subset of the traits to perform association testing.
+Furthermore, you can use the same Step 1 output to test on array, exome or imputed variants; below, we will illustrate testing on imputed variants.

-Step 2 of **regenie** has been optimized to run multi-threaded for BGEN files that are in v1.2+ format with 8-bit encoding (which is the format of the UKBB imputed data), PLINK bed/bim/fam files, and PLINK2 pgen/pvar/psam files.
-We recommend that you use files in one of these formats.
-Also, step 2 can be run in parallel across chromosomes so if you have access to multiple machines, we recommend to split the runs over chromosomes (using 8+ threads).
+Step 2  of **regenie** can be run in parallel across chromosomes so if you have access to multiple machines, we recommend to split the runs over chromosomes (using 8+ threads).

 <!---
 #### Sample mismatch